Hepatitis A Vaccine

 The Hepatitis A vaccine is very safe.
 Like most vaccines, mild side effects can include redness or soreness where the vaccine is received, but no serious side effects have been reported.

 There have been an estimated 34,000 cases of Hepatitis A in the U.S. since 2016.
 While people rarely have permanent or serious illness, it can make you very sick and exhausted for months.
-The vaccine is extremely effective and safe, so there is no good reason not to vaccinate!
+The vaccine is extremely effective and safe, so if your doctor recommends the vaccine, feel confident getting it!

 When should my child get the Hepatitis A vaccine?